andy-guttridge/tribehub_drf/testing.md

 Used URL `events/53`

-When authenticated as user *chief2*, the above URL should result in a HTTP 404 error, as this user is not a member of the same tribe as the user who created the event.
+When authenticated as user *chief2*, the above URL should result in a HTTP 404 error, as this user is not a member of the same tribe as the user who created the event and the data should not be retrieved from the database for them.

 **Result: PASS**